 -John Rice, Cultural Development Officer, North Vancouver Office of Cultural Affairs

-Jacqueline Metz and Nancy Chew are visual artists who have worked collaboratively since 1997.
-They met in at UBC in 1986 and found they had common interests in architecture, public space, landscape and cultural thought.
+Jacqueline Metz and Nancy Won Chew are visual artists who have worked collaboratively since 1997.
+They met at the University of British Columbia in 1986 through their common interests in architecture, public space, landscape and cultural thought.

 Jacqueline had a childhood in northern BC, camping, building forts in the forest, watching the light shift, seasons change, leaves decay, the shifting crackling aurora borealis, exploring nature.
 A fascination with form, colour, texture, and the play of permanent and ephemeral.
 Later formative interests include photography, archaeology, and literature - things informed by perception, context, interpretation - all leading to a fascination with manmade forms and spaces and the layers of context and how that changes everything - what we see and how we edit the world.

 Nancy is a first generation Canadian raised on Vancouver Island.
 Growing up on the Island, next to the Cowichan Tribes, her world was about navigating diverse cultures and thought systems - Western, Chinese and Indigenous.
-She moved to Vancouver at the age of 17 and studied art theory, drawing, painting, print-making and architecture.
-She has experience in design, curating and teaching.
-She has, thus far, had a serendipitous life but her most cherished passage is the last 20+ years creating art in the public realm with Jacqueline.
+Living next to the majestic forest of the Cowichan Reserve and bounded on the other side by the Trans-Canada-Highway – Nancy has always felt the yin and yang of the physical world and how that gives form and shape to the inner world.
+The boundaries, the narratives - historical and imagined, the wind blowing through the trees and at dusk how the light changes and the traffic din dies down, formed a heightened sense of site and place and a belief that the world is more than the sum of its parts.
+She moved to Vancouver at the age of 17 and studied studio arts, art theory, and architecture.
+She has worked in design, curating and teaching.
+She has, thus far, had a serendipitous life.

 These diverse experiences and influences come together to create an art practice that is conceptual yet grounded in place - a practice centred on the public realm, an exploration of place and perception